 Once out of the castle grounds visit the Scotch Whisky Experience tour for the history of Scotland’s national drink.

-Royal Mile is a cobblestone street that runs from Edinburgh Castle to Holyrood Palace.
-The old wooden houses, historical monuments, pubs and restaurants on the beautiful boulevard make the stroll worthwhile.
+Not really an Edinburgh tourist attraction but Royal Mile a cobblestone street that runs from Edinburgh Castle to Holyrood Palace exudes its own charm.
+The old wooden houses, historical monuments, pubs and restaurants on the beautiful Boulevard make the stroll worthwhile.

 We came across a huge 9ft statue of David Hume with a strikingly visible big toe of his right leg, which shined in golden color.
 Every passerby would rub his toe and pose for pictures.
 The reason for this being the belief that rubbing the toe would bless them with some wisdom and knowledge of the great philosopher.